marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> calc_grain_size(diameters, plot='lin', binsize=7.5)
 ```

-Lastly, the the parameter ``bandwidth`` allows you to define a method to estimate the an optimal bandwidth to construct the kde, either the ``'silverman'`` (the default) or the ``scott`` rules .
-You can also define your own bandwidth value declaring a positive scalar instead.
+Lastly, the parameter ``bandwidth`` allows you to define a method to estimate an optimal bandwidth to construct the KDE, either the ``'silverman'`` (the default) or the ``scott`` rules.
+You can also define your own bandwidth value by declaring a positive scalar instead.
 The ``'silverman'`` and the ``'scott'`` rules, are both optimized for normal-like distributions, so they perform better when using logarithmic or square-root scales.
-However, sometimes this rules-of-thumb fail and the estimated kde show undersmoothing issues in some places.
-For example, in figure 7 it seems that when using the square root scales the kde estimator produces a small valley near the maximum values, which indicates an undersmoothing problem.
-To smooth a bit the kde we can increase the bandwidth from 0.33, which is the bandwidth estimated by the Silverman rule, to for example 0.5 as follows (Fig. 9):
+However, sometimes these rules-of-thumb fail and the estimated KDE show undersmoothing issues in some places.
+For example, in figure 7 it seems that when using the square root scales the KDE estimator produces a small valley near the maximum values, which likely indicates a local undersmoothing problem.
+To smooth a bit the KDE we can increase the bandwidth from 0.33, which is the bandwidth estimated by the Silverman rule, to for example 0.5 as follows (Fig. 9):

 ```python
 calc_grain_size(diameters, plot='sqrt', bandwidth=0.5)